spree/spree/guides/src/content/user/users/creating_users.md

 ## Editing existing user

-Once you have created an account you are redirected to a User edition page which you can find out more about [here](/user/users/editing_users.html).
+Once you have created an account, you are redirected to a User editing page which you can find out more about [here](/user/users/editing_users.html).